Please enter both an email address and a password.

 Alternative routes

 Those who have completed training abroad or not followed the traditional UK pathway can enter training at various points if they can provide evidence of equivalent clinical and professional competencies.
-You can find the person specifications for each level of training on the Health Education England website.
+You can find the person specifications for each level of training on the NHS England website.
 You must ensure you meet all of the essential criteria for your chosen level of training.

 Doctors and surgeons not wishing to follow the training pathway may wish to work in an SAS role.
 SAS posts comprise of staff grades, associate specialists, specialty doctors, clinical assistants, hospital practitioners and other non-standard, non-training Trust grades.